sgaldeano/cinema/README.md

 # Cinema

-Flutter project that will be used to learn how to develop a completely functional app prepared to release and with professional design and animation effects.
+Flutter project used to learn how to develop a completely functional app prepared to release and with professional design and animation effects.

 ## Getting Started